gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 - Dataset(s)
   - mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
 - Jet Collection
-  - What: Jet_pt
+  - What: pt, eta, phi
-  - Filter: Jet_pt > 0
+  - Filter: Jets can be filtered to have pt > 0 GeV

-Notes:
-- If there are multiple jet collections in the PHYSLITE DERIV dataset, ensure you pull the pt from the all-jets collection (as intended for this plot).
-- This phase applies a loose cut to reduce data volume by keeping jets with positive pt.
+- Notes
+  - All jet kinematics are in GeV for energy/momentum and dimensionless for eta/phi.
+No further unit conversions are required at this stage.

+>>start-reply<<
 ## Phase Awkward
 1. Build objects
-   - Build 4-vector for jets from Jet_pt, Jet_eta, Jet_phi (massless approximation)
+   * Create a 4-vector for each jet from (pt, eta, phi) with mass = 0 GeV to form jets_4vec
+   * Use pT = pt (GeV), eta (dimensionless), phi (radians), m = 0 GeV
-2. Build Objects
+2. Filter
-   - pt_values = Jet_pt of the (filtered) jets (uses the result from ServiceX; no re-filtering if already applied)
+   * Do not re-apply the pt > 0 GeV filter from Phase ServiceX (already applied)
 3. Build Objects
-   - histogram_pt = pt_values (final quantity ready for histogram)
+   * From jets_4vec, extract a flat array of jet pT values: jets_pt_flat (GeV)
+4. Filter
+   * No additional filtering required
+5. Build Objects
+   * Prepare the final array to histogram: jets_pt_flat with units GeV
+- Named objects and units
+  - jets_4vec: each entry is a 4-vector (E, px, py, pz) with pT in GeV, eta unitless, phi in radians, m = 0 GeV
+  - jets_pt_flat: 1D awkward array of jet pT values, units GeV
+  - All input data remains in GeV for momentum components

+>>start-reply<<
 ## Phase Histogram
-* Histogram of Jet pT
+- Histogram of jets_pt_flat
   * Title: "$p_T$ of Jets"
   * y-axis label: "Event Count"
   * x-axis label: "Jet $p_T$ [GeV]"
   * bins: 50
-  * limits: 0-300 GeV
+  * limits: 0 GeV to 300 GeV
+- Notes
+  - Uses the same object name for histogram input as defined in Phase Awkward (jets_pt_flat)
+  - Units on the x-axis limits are GeV; y-axis is unitless event count

 </div></details>